google/corgi/docs/src/index.md

 [CORGI][] can be downloaded from [GitHub][] or the [releases page][].

-**Important**: CORGI uses submodules to reference other libraries that it depends upon, so download the source using:
+**Important**: The CORGI component library uses submodules, so download the source using:

 ~~~{.sh}
   git clone --recursive https://github.com/google/corgi.git